YogabyAllwaysever/epubCreator.html/README.md

 cd ..
 ```

+💡  Tips: You can just rename the file name and format it to [book].epub

 📖 The generated structure is fully EPUB 3 compliant – you just need to ensure the correct compression.

 ---